biomarkersParkinson/paradigma/docs/guides/sensor_requirements.md

 ## Important Notes on Validation

 > [!NOTE]
 > The specifications above represent **validated requirements**.
-ParaDigMa has been tested and verified to work correctly with sampling frequencies as low as 50 Hz, with comparable accuracy to 100 Hz baseline.
+ParaDigMa has been tested and verified to work correctly with sampling frequencies as low as 64 Hz.

 ---